ExpectationMax/Translational-Equivariant-Performers/README.md

 This script should be extended to also support other types of models.

+The logs of successful runs will be stored in the path `lighting_logs/version_X` where `X` is automatically incremented for each run and missing datasets will automatically be downloaded to the path `<project_root>/data`.

 ### Example - Training on MNIST
 Training the relative performer model on MNIST with default parameters can be achieved using the command below: